 The Role of Core and Non-Core Vaccines

-In the realm of dog vaccinations, vaccines are typically categorized as either core or non-core.
+In the realm of dog vaccinations, vaccines are typically categorised as either core or non-core.
 Understanding this distinction is vital for creating an effective vaccination plan for your puppy.

 Your veterinarian will help determine which non-core vaccines are appropriate for your dog based on their lifestyle and potential exposure risks.
 It’s essential to regularly discuss your dog’s activities and any changes in their environment with your vet to ensure they receive the necessary vaccinations.